 - What is the nutrient composition of the product (variability)

 - What does the diet look like with DDGS

 - What levels of inclusion

 - Mesh with alternative protein ingredients

 DDGS Varies Nutrient Content and Digestibility, Color, and Particle Size Among U.S. Sources

-- What is the nutrient composition of the product ?
+- What is the nutrient composition of the product?

+- Energy

 - Lysine content

 - Total

-- Digestible or Bioavailable
+- Digestible

-- Energy

 - Phosphorus

 - Bioavailability